tobyhodges/regex-introduction/4-repeats.md

 GCA{,4}GC
 ```

 matches 'GCGC', 'GCAGC', 'GCAAGC', and so on, but won't match 'GCAAAAAAGC' or any other combination containing a run of more than four 'A's between flanking 'GC' substrings.
+This syntax, where the minimum number of matches is left blank, is only valid in a limited number of programs/environments.